Thomas Ravenel: Federal drug charges

 In June 2007, Ravenel was indicted on federal cocaine distribution charges by US Attorney Reginald Lloyd.
 The filed charges allege that Ravenel purchased less than 500 grams of cocaine through an intermediary in Charleston, South Carolina, in 2005, prior to his election as treasurer but after his abortive entry in the 2004 Senate race.

 Governor Mark Sanford suspended Ravenel from his duties as state treasurer upon learning of the charges, and appointed Columbia attorney Ken Wingate to replace Ravenel on an interim basis.
 Meanwhile, Ravenel decided to enter a rehabilitation facility, according to prosecutors.

 Ravenel had also been volunteering for the Rudolph Giuliani presidential campaign, serving as his South Carolina state chairman.
 Ravenel resigned from that post after the indictment, according to Giuliani campaign officials.
 The campaign subsequently replaced Ravenel with Barry Winn, who was co-chair of South Carolina finance committee.

 On July 24, 2007 Ravenel resigned as Treasurer.
 The South Carolina General Assembly elected state Rep. Converse Chellis to serve out the remainder of his term.

 Ravenel underwent a rehabilitation program in Arizona, and then returned to plead guilty to "conspiring to buy and distribute less than 100 grams of cocaine" in September 2007.

 Sentencing

-On Friday, March 4, 2008, Thomas Ravenel was sentenced to 10 months in federal prison for drug charges against him, but was not immediately ordered to report to begin his sentence.
+On March 14, 2008, Thomas Ravenel was sentenced to 10 months in federal prison for drug charges against him but was not immediately ordered to report to begin his sentence.

 2014 campaign for U.S. Senate

-On Monday, July 14, 2014, Thomas Ravenel submitted more than 17,000 signatures, officially placing him on the ballot as an independent candidate against incumbent senator Lindsey Graham.
+On July 14, 2014, Thomas Ravenel submitted more than 17,000 signatures, officially placing him on the ballot as an independent candidate against incumbent senator Lindsey Graham.
 He finished in third place, garnering 3.9% of the vote.